zentralopensource/zentral/docs/architecture/index.md

 **Threat Detection**: helps in identifying and responding to advanced threats, malware, and suspicious activities through its advanced threat detection features, including behavior-based analytics, network traffic analysis, and log monitoring.

-Incident Response: provides a robust incident response system that enables teams to investigate security incidents and respond to them effectively.
+**Incident Response**: provides a robust incident response system that enables teams to investigate security incidents and respond to them effectively.

 **Compliance**: assists in maintaining regulatory compliance by providing automated auditing, reporting, and compliance management features.